-In this poem both the self and the soul speak to express their characteristics.
+In this poem, both the self and the soul speak to express their characteristics.
 In the first stanza, the soul speaks; here it says that it is the one who guides the body to make all the actions.
-Initially it says that “I summon” by this it makes the body to go towards the zigzag ancient stair, the stair here represents our life and it is ancient (old) as it might get broken here or there (life is full of suspense).
+Initially, it says that “I summon” by this it makes the body to go towards the zigzag ancient stair, the stair here represents our life and it is ancient (old) as it might get broken here or there (life is full of suspense).
 We take the risk of going forward by listening to the voices of our soul.
-It makes us to go beyond the limit “human limit” which is the external world.
+It makes us go beyond the limit “human limit” which is the external world.
 A soul has the power of getting together all our wandering thoughts (search for reasons) in a single area.
-In this section the soul questions itself, Can anyone divide darkness from soul?
+In this section the soul questions itself, Can anyone divide darkness from the soul?

-In the second stanza the self that is the body speaks.
+In the second stanza, the self that is the body speaks.
 Here the poet has used one of his life experiences in order to express the actual idea of self in our life.
 He was gifted by one of his friends named Junzo Sato.
-The gift was a pious Japanese blade which is actually the heir loom of his friend.
+The gift was a pious Japanese blade which is actually the heirloom of his friend.
 The blade looks like a glass, it appears sharp and ageless.
-The poet says that upon his knees lies ‘the Blade’ which was wrapped (protected) by a torn cloth of an old Japanese court-lady’s gown.
+The poet says that upon his knees lies ‘the Blade’ which was wrapped (protected) by a torn cloth of an old Japanese court lady’s gown.
 Though the Blade is with him; it was Junzo’s, will be Junzo’s and will always remind as his own.
-He means that the soul is one; it has no death; it remains the same; the medium that it uses to be in action might differ for one life to the other; which is the body; the body might be different but the soul will remain the same and nobody has the hold of the soul.
+He means that the soul is one; it has no death; it remains the same; the medium that it uses to be in action might differ from one life to the other; which is the body; the body might be different but the soul will remain the same and nobody has the hold of the soul.
 The soul itself is eternal and the body is its property which it can change when the body becomes old and decayed (Here the Blade is the soul and the cloth wrapped around it to protect is the body).

 The third stanza is the continuation of the first.
-The soul here speaks on the intellect of the human mind which wanders in search of reasons for birth, life and death.
-The soul questions, why is the human mind not confined with its remarkable emotions such as love and war?
+The soul here speaks on the intellect of the human mind which wanders in search of reasons for birth, life, and death.
+The soul questions, why is the human mind not confined to its remarkable emotions such as love and war?
 Why is it wandering hither and tither and the other (the inner self) to get answers?
 The soul tries to get together all these wandering thoughts in the first stanza.

 The fourth stanza is the connection of the second stanza.
-The self speaks on the continuity and repetition of soul’s actions through different mediums (i.e. body).
+The self speaks on the continuity and repetition of the soul’s actions through different mediums (i.e. body).
 He says the embroidery of the cloth shows its age but all he sees is the past actions which have the ability to be repeated.
 (Here he means the deeds that are left undone will be done sooner or later by the soul in a different self).

 The fifth stanza is connected to the third stanza.
-Here the soul says that when it makes a human to bring all his wandering thoughts together and his mind gets filled with the overwhelming power, he goes to a stage of trance and becomes deaf, blind, and dumb; and loses his intellect because he will be dead by the stage.
-His soul will reach the heaven because this is beyond his reach (moksha).
+Here the soul says that when it makes a human to bring all his wandering thoughts together and his mind gets filled with overwhelming power, he goes to a stage of trance and becomes deaf, blind, and dumb; and loses his intellect because he will be dead by the stage.
+His soul will reach heaven because this is beyond his reach (moksha).

 In the second section of the poem, his self speaks.
-To be precise, soul is eternal and so it lives in different forms.
-The cycle of birth-life-death becomes an infinite loop in which the soul is same and the self gets to be in different shapes to repeat its life over and over.
-The toil of growth, the facing of pain in immature state and the stage of fighting all the enemies at once in the matured state; these inescapable situations which are faced by the self in different forms with different forms (other souls and men) in all its lives is an unbreakable chain.
-Life is like a ditch he says it is same over and over again; all the people we have faced, all the situations we have crossed, the life partners we chose, the experiences we have undergone happens again in a different shape.
+To be precise, the soul is eternal and so it lives in different forms.
+The cycle of birth-life-death becomes an infinite loop in which the soul is the same and the self gets to be in different shapes to repeat its life over and over.
+The toil of growth, the facing of pain in the immature state, and the stage of fighting all the enemies at once in the matured state; these inescapable situations are faced by the self in different forms with different forms (other souls and men) in all its lives is an unbreakable chain.
+Life is like a ditch he says it is same over and over again; all the people we have faced, all the situations we have crossed, the life partners we chose, the experiences we have undergone happen again in a different shape.
 This sounds depressing.
 Yet the poet’s self gets a reason to be content.

 He says he will feel content to be in the loop because a man’s intellect wanders in search of reasons which require ultimate thoughts and toil, amid of this he gets the bliss of attaining remorse.
 The bliss that spreads all over the breasts, the happiness that the self attains makes him feel content to be in this loop.
-Because when he gets the ecstasy of remorse he gets to laugh, he gets to sing, he gets blessed by everything and everything he look upon gets blessed.
+Because when he gets the ecstasy of remorse he gets to laugh, he gets to sing, he gets blessed by everything, and everything he looks upon gets blessed.
 This is enough for the self to be content with this endless life of toil in this undying loop.